kota65535/github-template-sync-action/README.md

 ## Features

+Creates PR that includes the following changes.

-- Creates PR that merges template repository changes
+- Merges the upstream template repository changes
 - Replaces & Renames files and directories of the template repository before merge
   - This does the same as [github-template-rename-action](https://github.com/kota65535/github-template-rename-action)
 - Minimizes diff by remembering the last synced commit